A big batch of cookies coming out of the oven. Your gym bag full of dirty clothes.

 it.
 The mucous membrane makes mucus, that sticky stuff in your nose you might call

-germs, and other small particles that could irritate your lungs.
-If you look inside
+small particles that could irritate your lungs.
+If you look inside your nose, you

 If something does get trapped in there, you can probably guess what happens next.

 particles speeding out of your nose at 100 mph!